 Store Packages in Multiple Locations

 Shipping rates are determined by the distance your packages travel.
 The more shipping zones your package must cross to get to its destination, the higher the shipping cost.
 By cutting the number of zones your package travels, you can dramatically reduce the total shipping cost.
 To do this, you must leverage multiple fulfilment warehouses in strategic locations.
+Using multiple shipping facilities can also help you mitigate risks and reduce delivery costs to your customers.

 Determine where your packages are most often delivered and leverage nearby warehouse space.
 For example, a large customer base in the west coast will benefit from warehouse space in California or Nevada, where you can then leverage regional carriers to deliver orders locally, and more affordably.